 Department faculty member sees article published in School Science and Mathematics

-Dr. Maria Timmerman, Assistant Professor of Mathematics Education, published her article "Making Connections: Elementary Teachers’ Construction of Division Word Problems and Representations" in School Science and Mathematics.
+Dr. Maria Timmerman, Assistant Professor of Mathematics Education (and recent winner of the 2014 VCTM William C. Lowry Outstanding Mathematics Educator of the Year Award for the University Level), published her article "Making Connections: Elementary Teachers’ Construction of Division Word Problems and Representations" in School Science and Mathematics.

 Department faculty member receives grant, researches SOL scores